Safety & Justice Center Renovation - City of Longmont Skip to main content

 • Fall 2025: Projected structural build back

-• 2026: Expected expansion and north entrance completion
+• Summer 2026: Expected expansion and north entrance completion

 Project Status

-Stage 4 demolition including the removal of the current public art and clocktower is underway.
-Prominent locations for new commissioned public art have been identified in the design.
+Prominent locations for new commissioned public art have been identified in the build back design.
 If you are interested in being notified about the future artwork or would like to serve on an artwork selection panel, please email the AIPP administrator for more information.
-Stage 5 demolition includes providing the needed support for the Stage 6 demolition of the existing precast ring which is scheduled to begin later this Spring.

 The Public Safety lobby has combined with the Longmont Court lobby and everyone entering the building must go through central security.
 Structural Preservation Systems has completed the majority of structural repairs to the facility.
 These repairs were necessary to bring this essential facility up to current design standards while increasing its life expectancy.
 Improvements to the Dispatch 911 Call Center were also completed in 2023.

-JR Harris and Company along with PEH Architects and Professional Engineering Consultants are working through the multi-staged demolition details of the deteriorating exterior precast members at the north entrance and the finalizing the design of the replacement structure.
+JR Harris and Company along with PEH Architects and Professional Engineering Consultants worked through the multi-staged demolition details of the deteriorating exterior precast members at the north entrance and have finalized the design of the replacement structure.
 These improvements will increase the functionality of the building by providing increased safety features and additional operational space.

 Project Overview